3lvis/Sync/README.md

 * [**DATAStack**](https://github.com/3lvis/DATAStack): Core Data stack and thread safe saving

-* [**DATAFilter**](https://github.com/3lvis/DATAFilter): Helps you purge deleted objects, internally we use it to diff inserts, updates and deletes.
+* [**DATAFilter**](https://github.com/3lvis/DATAFilter): Helps you purge deleted objects.
+Internally we use it to diff inserts, updates and deletes.
 Also it’s used for uniquing Core Data does this based on objectIDs, DATAFilter uses your remote keys (such as id) for this

 * [**NSManagedObject-HYPPropertyMapper**](https://github.com/hyperoslo/NSManagedObject-HYPPropertyMapper): Maps JSON fields with their Core Data counterparts, it does most of it’s job using the paradigm “_convention over configuration_”